Understanding the challenge of reproductive damage from cancer treatment.

-Fertility can be compromised both with cancer pathophysiology and treatment options.
-While infertility may be reversible for some treatment regimens, persistent infertility may occur in 50-95% of malignancies, therefore a discussion surrounding potential fertility preservation options is paramount.
+Fertility can be compromised by both cancer pathophysiology and treatment options.
+While infertility may be reversible for some treatment regimens, persistent infertility may occur in 50–95% of malignancies; therefore, a discussion surrounding potential fertility preservation options is paramount.

-Certain types of cancer as well as cancer treatments can affect fertility temporarily or permanently.
-Cancer treatments such as chemotherapy, radiation, and surgery may cause fertility problems affecting your ability to father a biological child by either causing an inability to produce sperm, by damage to nerves and blood vessels needed for erection and ejaculation or by loss of ability to produce hormones that stimulate sperm production.
-Cancers such as testicular cancer, leukemia, lymphoma, aggressive bladder cancer and prostate cancer can affect fertility.
-Patients with primary brain tumors are at risk for infertility because of the potential damaging effects on the hypothalamus/pituitary gland, brain surgery, and radiotherapy.
+Certain types of cancer, as well as cancer treatments, can affect fertility temporarily or permanently.
+Cancer treatments such as chemotherapy, radiation, and surgery may cause fertility problems affecting your ability to father a biological child by either causing an inability to produce sperm, by causing damage to nerves and blood vessels needed for erection and ejaculation, or by causing a loss of ability to produce hormones that stimulate sperm production.
+Cancers such as testicular cancer, leukemia, lymphoma, aggressive bladder cancer, and prostate cancer can affect fertility.
+Patients with primary brain tumors are at risk for infertility because of the potential damaging effects on the hypothalamus and pituitary gland, brain surgery, and radiotherapy.

 A good percentage of men regain the ability to produce sperm after cancer treatment.
 This generally takes 1 to 3 years, but can sometimes take longer.
 However, some men have only partial recovery, with low sperm counts, and some men never recover sperm production.
 There are ways to be prepared and protect your fertility that are discussed in this blog.

 There are many factors that can influence sperm count or the ability to ejaculate.

 Whether or not your fertility is affected depends on factors such as:

 - Your age at the time of treatment

 - The amount of time that has passed since treatment